zhaizhifen/MaxScale/Documentation/REST-API/Resources-Server.md

 ]
 ```

-### Update a service
+### Update a server

 Partially update a server.
-The _:name_ in the URI must map to a server name
+The _:name_ in the URI must map to a server name with
-and the request body must be a valid JSON Patch document which is applied to the
+all whitespace replaced with hyphens and the request body must be a valid JSON
-resource.
+Patch document which is applied to the resource.

 ```
 PATCH /servers/:name